TheAIMerchant/GitLeague/README.md

 The idea for **GitLeague** is a tool that turns your GitHub profile into a shareable "Dev Card" to visualise your developer journey and just have some fun!

 ## Features
-* Uses GitHub api to find you profile.
+* Uses GitHub api to find your profile.

 ## Tech Stack
 HTML, CSS, and Javascript